 Trend Details - What data is Available to me?

-After logging into Retention Science, you are only one click away from accessing your campaign results.
-All you need to do is click on the Trend Details tab, and you can begin to assess campaign results:
+After logging into Retention Science, you will be greeted by the Trend Details tab, and you can begin to assess campaign results:

-Once inside the Trend Details tab, you should first specify the time frame for your requested data.
+The first step is to specify the time frame for your requested data.
 This can be selected by using the drop down menu on the top right of the page:

 There are several preset time intervals that can be selected, or you can enter a custom range by entering dates in the fields or by clicking on the calendar.